Experimental Observation of Acceleration-Induced Thermality: Conclusions

-\section{conclusions}
+In short, the first three terms in the Unruh-DeWitt detector energy gap all correspond to expected values.
+In particular the presence of an $\sim \frac{\omega^{2}}{2m}$ term confirms the presence of recoil.
+The theory employed in the analysis obeys detailed balance, is thermalized at the FDU temperature, and also reproduces the Larmor formula in the appropriate limit \cite{matsas5,brem1,weinberg,pauri}.
+Through a complimentary Rindler analysis, we confirmed the presence of a thermal bath of Rindler photons at the FDU temperature in the comoving frame \cite{matsas5,kolekar}.
+Then, through a completely independent thermodynamic analysis, we found the Bekenstein-Hawking area-entropy law was also satisfied starting at the same $\sim 22$ GeV threshold.
+It is through the chi-squared analysis of the best fit power spectrum, measurement of the FDU temperature, and confirmation of the Bekenstein-Hawking area-entropy law that we are led to the conclusion of acceleration-induced thermality.

+\section{Conclusions}

+The main focus of this manuscript dealt with the presence of accelerated thermality in a high energy channeling radiation experiment that measured radiation reaction \cite{wistisen}.
+However, there are two additional experiments that also report evidence of radiation reaction using plasma wakefield acceleration \cite{cole,poder}.
+There, rather than the photon power spectrum, the final state electron energy was measured.
+It would be an interesting avenue of research to apply this formalism to their experiments in search of accelerated thermality as well.
+The connection between the Unruh effect and radiation reaction has long been discussed in the literature \cite{blh1,blh2} and it appears that these, and future, systems may provide a robust experimental setting to not only explore these intriguing aspects of radiation reaction, but also investigate the intriguing nature of acceleration-induced thermality.

-In this article, we have presented the theory of accelerated quantum electrodynamics and used it to explore the radiation produced by uniform accelerated motion.
-When applied to the problem of channeling radiation we are able to incorporate a local change in energy, utilizing techniques from quantum field theory in curved spacetime, by setting the energy gap of an Unruh-DeWitt detector equal to a general polynomial in the emitted photons frequency thereby connecting it with the Unruh effect.
+In this article, we employed the theory of accelerated quantum electrodynamics and used it to explore the radiation produced by uniform accelerated motion.
+When applied to the problem of channeling radiation we are able to incorporate a local change in energy, utilizing techniques from quantum field theory in curved spacetime, by setting the energy gap of an Unruh-DeWitt detector equal to a general polynomial, which incorporates recoil/radiation reaction, in the emitted photons frequency thereby connecting it with the Unruh effect.
+The presence of the Unruh effect is explored via a Rindler frame analysis which also provided a path to directly measure the FDU temperature.
 This work not only explores channeling radiation, in a quantitative manner, but also sheds new light on it and the Unruh effect in a manner that is backed by the experimental evidence.
-Our theory and analysis indicate that \textit{the recent high energy channeling radiation experiment has a significant statistical signal for the first observation of thermalization at the Fulling-Davies-Unruh temperature and thus the first observation of the Unruh effect.}
+Moreover, by analyzing the Rindler horizon thermodynamics, we were also able to confirm the Bekenstein-Hawking area-entropy law.
+In conclusion, our analysis indicates that \textit{in addition to measuring radiation reaction, the recent high energy channeling radiation experiment has a significant statistical signal for the first observation of acceleration-induced thermality backed by an independent thermodynamic analysis of the Bekenstein-Hawking area-entropy law; Thereby indicating the first observation of the Unruh effect in a non-analogue system.}